enricodvn/drugo-website/public/articles/front_end/why_react/en.md

 ```

+In the example above, our table component could be one of the components jsx files,
+and then could be reused by different pages, each of those getting data from their
+own sources, without code repetition and a good modularization, which could only
+be provided given this new way of doing things.

 They even created a tool to make it easy, called `create-react-app`, that bootstraps
 all the project folder structure along with the needed tools configs.